Text-Trained LLMs Can Zero-Shot Extrapolate PDE Dynamics, Revealing a Three-Stage In-Context Learning Mechanism: Experiments and Analysis

 We evaluate one-step prediction error under the following setup: given a discretized PDE solution from the initial condition up to one step before the final time, $\{u(x_i,t_{j})\}_{i=1,j=0}^{N_\mathrm{X},N_\mathrm{T}-1}$, the model predicts the terminal step $\{u(x_i,t_{N_\mathrm{T}})\}_{i=1}^{N_\mathrm{X}}$ across all spatial grid points.
 This prediction target is employed in order to isolate the effects of temporal and spatial discretization on accuracy.
 To ensure the task remains non-trivial, we select discretizations where solutions vary significantly between time steps, avoiding degenerate cases in which the model could succeed through trivial pattern repetition.
 Appendix~\ref{subsec:appendix-token-verification} provides empirical validation of this design choice.

-\textbf{Effect of Context Length on In-Context Prediction Accuracy.} We analyze how one-step prediction accuracy varies with input context length, measured by the number of observed time steps $N_\mathrm{T}$ provided to the LLM during ICL.
+\textbf{Longer Context Length Improves Prediction Accuracy.} We analyze how one-step prediction accuracy varies with input context length, measured by the number of observed time steps $N_\mathrm{T}$ provided to the LLM during ICL.
 Fixing the spatial discretization at $N_\mathrm{X} = 14$, we vary $N_\mathrm{T}$ from 2 to 40, spanning minimal to moderately informative temporal contexts.
 As $N_\mathrm{T}$ increases, the LLM receives a longer input sequence, and RMSE decreases consistently (Figure~\ref{fig:one-step-combined}, left).
-On a log--log scale, the error curves exhibit decay trends that closely resemble the convergence of first-order-in-time solvers such as FTCS and IMEX as input context length increases, suggesting that LLMs exhibit inductive biases analogous to local truncation error behavior.
+On a log--log scale, the error curves exhibit approximate $\mathcal{O}(1/N_\mathrm{T})$ decay rate, closely resembling the convergence behavior of first-order-in-time solvers such as FTCS and IMEX.
+This suggests that LLMs exhibit inductive biases analogous to local truncation error in classical numerical methods.